shadow-robot/aurora/README.md

 ## server_and_nuc_deploy ##

-For Hand E/G/H software deployments on a control computer (NUC) and a laptop (called "server" in this playbook)
+For Hand E/G/H software deployments on a laptop (called "server" in this playbook) and a control machine (NUC)

 To begin with, the server_and_nuc_deploy playbook checks the installation status of docker.
 If docker is not installed then a new clean installation is performed.
 If the required image is private,